East Melbourne

 Employment conditions in East Melbourne demonstrate strong performance, ranking among the top 35% of areas assessed nationally

-East Melbourne has a highly educated workforce with strong representation in professional services.
-Its unemployment rate was 3.4% as of the past year, with an estimated employment growth of 4.1%.
-As of September 2025, there were 3,599 residents employed, and the unemployment rate was 1.3% lower than Greater Melbourne's rate of 4.7%.
+East Melbourne has a highly educated workforce with professional services being strongly represented.
+The unemployment rate is 3.4% and there was an estimated employment growth of 3.8% in the past year, according to AreaSearch's aggregation of statistical area data.
+As of December 2025, 3631 residents are employed while the unemployment rate is 1.3% lower than Greater Melbourne's rate of 4.8%.

 Frequently Asked Questions - Employment